robertdavid1205/SssssneakySnake-ms2/README.md

 The home page contains 3 sections:

 1. A navbar with links to the rest of the pages and the modal.
-2. The Game area where you can play the game and see the score and info about the stat of the game.
+2. The Contact form and a back to home icon.
 3. The footer with the Copyright and link to social.

 ###### Section 1 Navbar